The S in ESG: How to Communicate Social Impact

 Content marketing strategy: A company aiming to promote ethical supply chain practices could create an interactive supply chain transparency campaign.

-This could involve developing an interactive webpage or app that allows customers to trace the journey of a product from sourcing to final delivery.
+This could involve developing an interactive webpage or app that enables customers to trace a product’s journey from sourcing to final delivery.

 Through engaging visuals and storytelling, the company can showcase its commitment to responsible sourcing and production.